DJDanl/cpp-docs.pt-br/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parâmetros

-`right` O contêiner do qual a pilha construída é para ser uma cópia.
+*à direita* o contêiner do qual a stack construída será uma cópia.

 ### <a name="example"></a>Exemplo